Making Sustainability Real: Purpose and governance for a world of wellbeing

 Leadership and culture are necessary components to achieving meaningful change that will contribute to the Wellbeing Economy and the shift to purpose-driven.
 Being purpose-driven represents a change in worldviews to a very different kind of pinnacle value-generation that is orientated to an optimal, strategic contribution to long-term wellbeing for all.

-In her work, Victoria notes that while it is possible to intervene to changeculture, it is a complex system of interactions between all levels of the organisation and cannot be determined by any one party alone.
+In my work, I have seen that while it is possible to intervene to change culture, it is a complex system of interactions between all levels of the organisation and cannot be determined by any one party alone.
 At the same time, we need to recognise that the governance system is the most powerful way that culture is shaped through structuring worldviews in objectives, parameters and related routine decision-making (policies, KPIs, incentives, etc.).
 And, since both cultural hardware (systems, processes, structure, etc.) and cultural software (ways of thinking and acting) are underpinned by organisational worldviews, intervening concertedly in these shared base assumptions, especially through leadership in governance, is likely to be necessary to secure enduring change.